bjthompson17/CS246/Rust/HelloWorld/README.md

 # Overview
 This program is a basic Hello World program written in Rust.
 The purpose is for me to learn the basics of syntax and terminal output in Rust.
-I recomend "Tutorials Point" and "Rust by Example."
 # Environment Setup
 ## The Rust Language
 I used Rust to program this simple hello world program.
-There are a number of useful websites to learn the language, which will be listed at the bottom of this file under "Useful Sites"
+There are a number of useful websites to learn the language, which will be listed at the bottom of this file under "Useful Sites."
+I recomend "Tutorials Point" and "Rust by Example."
 ## The Rust Compiler
 Follow the install instructions on the [Rust language website](https://www.rust-lang.org/tools/install) for you're operating system.
 If you do not know wheather you're running a 32-bit or a 64-bit system, follow the instructions below to find out.
 Another great instruction recource is [Tutorials Point](https://www.tutorialspoint.com/rust/rust_environment_setup.htm).
 This gives a detailed walkthrough on setting up the Rust commandline environment.
 ### Windows